Skip to menu Skip to content Skip to footer

 The MMI process

 The MMI format consists of several interview stations.
-You'll move from station to station to meet with a different assessor.
+You'll meet with a different assessor at each station.
 Each assessor will give you a score that will contribute to your overall admissions rank.

 MMIs are held via video conferencing.
 To participate, you'll need a PC/Mac computer, or mobile device such as a tablet.
 Your device must have: